-Easter week is one of the most significant weeks in the Christian calendar due to the following events within an 8 day span — First Palm Sunday, then Good Friday, then Passover, and finally Easter (or Resurrection Day).
+Easter week is one of the most significant weeks in the Christian calendar due to the following events within an 8-day span — Palm Sunday, Good Friday, then Passover, and finally Easter (or Resurrection Day).
 This is the week when Jesus is celebrated as the King of Peace, accused by the Jews, betrayed by Judas, captured by the Romans, brutally tortured, taken to a mock trial, brutally tortured, forsaken by all of his disciples, crucified, died an excruciating death after 6 hours, given an improper burial, spent three days and three nights in the grave, and then was resurrected in his new body.
 This week is the fulcrum of history.

 On Palm Sunday Jesus entered Jerusalem on a young donkey and was praised.

-1 And when they drew near to Jerusalem, and were come to Bethphage, to the mount of Olives, then sent Jesus two disciples,
+1 And when they drew near to Jerusalem and were come to Bethphage, to the mount of Olives, then sent Jesus two disciples,

 2 Saying to them, Go into the village over against you, and straightway you shall find an ass tied, and a colt with her: loose them, and bring them to me.